 Measuring Limited Mobility Bias

 Limited mobility bias yields overestimation of firm effects in earnings models where the income is assumed to be sum of worker and firm effects.
-While this bias is attempted to be correcte by statistical methods, I aim to measure this bias by looking at the cases with high mobility, such as mass layoffs.
+While this bias is attempted to be corrected by statistical methods, I aim to measure this bias by looking at the cases with high mobility, such as mass layoffs.
 With a matched employer-employee data, I focus on the tech layoffs during 2023 and 2024.

 Teaching